 The XLite is an ultralight pad that’s a little warmer than the Therm-a-Rest Uberlite but still weighs only 12 oz (reg size), packs to the size of a 1L nalgene bottle, and has thick 2.5″ cushioning with a warm R-value of 3.2.
 I’ve personally used an Xlite and XTherm pad for the past five years and highly recommend them for a comfy ultralight pad.
 One thing to note is the Xlite and XTherm pads produce a crinkly sound when you move around, it doesn’t bother me but it might bother some sensitive sleepers.
-I highly recommend getting the large size as the regular is too narrow for my comfort, and I’m a slim dude.
+For bigger folks I highly recommend getting the large size as the regular is too short and too narrow for my shoulders, and I’m a slim dude.

 When you’re car camping and simply want the comfiest pad possible then the MondoKing is the top choice.
 This self inflating pad has 4 inches of plush foam supported loft, a super warm R-value of 7, and soft friendly fabric to deliver a restful sleep like your home mattress.
 Check out any of the reviews and you’ll find they rave about the comfort of this pad.